magenta/magenta/magenta/models/basic_rnn/README.md

 Let's generate melodies that are 128 steps long.

+temperature is a measure of the rondomness where the default = 1

+bpm is the output beats per minute where the default = 120 bpm

 ```
 # Provide a MIDI file to use as a primer for the generation.
 # The MIDI should just contain a short monophonic melody.